solidi/writing/01-on-kotlin-a-reply-from-management.md

 Rare.
 Google never disappoints.

-> A brilliant example of a live A/B test on the community.
+> Advancing Kotlin adoption is a brilliant example of a live A/B test on the community.

 Was that too cruel to state?